BershteynLab/MATUMAINI/README.md

 ## Major Updates

+* 2024-09-07 - Generated results for first manuscript on `croi` branch
+* 2024-03-03 - Presented results from `croi` branch at CROI 2024
 * 2023-10-31 - Presented results from `nimh` branch at Global Mental Health Research without Borders Conference
     * Need to revisit treatment and diagnosis scenarios:
         * link to depression care -> screening -> diagnosis -> treatment response